-As of the close of business on the record date of , 2014, there were KFN common shares outstanding and entitled to vote at the special meeting.
+As of the close of business on the record date of , 2014, there were Vote at the special meeting.
 Each KFN common share is entitled to one vote.

 A complete list of KFN common shareholders entitled to vote at the KFN special meeting will be available for inspection at KFN's offices located at 555 California Street, 50 th Floor, San Francisco, CA 94104 during regular business hours for a period of no less than ten days before the special meeting and at the place of the KFN special meeting during the meeting.